Learning More by Seeing Less: Structure First Learning for Efficient, Transferable, and Human-Aligned Vision: Results

 \subsection{More Focused Attention}

-To understand the underlying mechanisms driving the aforementioned performance improvements observed, we analyzed the attention patterns and activation distributions of models trained under different pretraining strategies.
-Figure 4 presents GradCAM \cite{jacobgil:pytorchcam} visualizations comparing ResNet18 models trained exclusively on STL10 color images versus models pretrained on STL10-Line followed by STL10 color images.
-The visualizations reveal striking differences in attention allocation between the two training approaches.
+To understand the mechanisms driving these performance improvements, we analyzed the attention patterns of models trained under different learning curricula.
+Figure \ref{fig:grad_cam} presents GradCAM \citep{jacobgil:pytorchcam} visualizations comparing models trained exclusively on color images versus those trained with our structure-first curriculum (STL10-Line followed by STL10 color).

-Models pretrained on line drawings demonstrate markedly more focused attention patterns, with activation heat maps concentrated on the primary subject matter in each image.
-For the cat image (top row), the linedrawing-pretrained model exhibits concentrated attention on the cat's facial features and body contours, while the color-only model shows more diffuse activation across background elements.
-Similarly, for the airplane image (bottom row), the line-pretrained model focuses attention primarily on the aircraft's structural elements, whereas the color-only model displays scattered activation patterns across both the aircraft and background sky regions.
-To quantatitively confirm such representation difference, we isolate the highly activated region (red region in GradCAM) and compute the region count for each image.
-Across all testing cases in STL-10, we show that Line-drawing pretrianing leads to larger number of images with only one compact attention region while training with Color Only leads to more cases with two or more fragmented attention regions (Figure \ref{fig:grad_cam_stats}, see supplementary for detailed methods for region counting).
+Models initialized with structure-first learning on line drawings demonstrate markedly more focused attention patterns, with heat maps concentrated on the primary subject.
+For the cat image, the structure-first model concentrates on facial features and body contours, while the color-only model's activation is more diffuse.
+Similarly, for the airplane, the structure-first model focuses on the aircraft's structural elements, unlike the scattered activation of the color-only model.
+A more quantitative analysis of these GradCAM activations is included in the supplementary material.